matterandvoid-space/subscriptions/README.md

     (fn react []
       ;; here is our effect:
       (println "Reacted!" @sub3))
-    ;; I honestly don't know what this does exactly, but reagent passes this, then so do I :)
+    ;; I honestly don't know what this :no-cache does exactly, but reagent passes this, then so do I :)
     {:no-cache true}))
 (swap! base-data inc)
 ```